--Detail from 'View from

 Dobbs Ferry's Road to Freedom celebration is a joint initiative of the Dobbs Ferry Historical Society and the Village of Dobbs Ferry.

-We are very grateful for the generous support given by our principal sponsor, Half Moon Restaurant.
+We are very grateful for the generous support given by our principal sponsors, The Tensor Foundation and Half Moon Restaurant.

 MEAD HOUSE PRESERVATION FUND